 Abdul is an experienced Non-Executive Director having previously served on a number of BME Housing Association Boards, Heywood Middleton & Rochdale Primary Care Trust Board, NW Learning & Skills Councils, and been a member of DWP Ethnic Minority Advisory Group.
 He is also passionate about tackling inequalities and has worked strategically with a range of private, public and voluntary sector organisations to aid understanding and improve practice to tackle under-representation at all levels.
 He is the Lead NED for Safeguarding Adults and Children.

 Board sub-committees: Chair of Finance Committee.
 Attends: Quality and Governance Committee, Remuneration Committee

 Sallie’s career has been in housing and homelessness, working with Housing Associations, Local Authorities and charities.
 She has held senior positions at Shelter, the National Housing Federation, and Housing Diversity Network.
 She now works to improve integration between housing and health.
 She is a Group Director for Progress Housing Group, and a Trustee of Together Dementia Support.

-Sallie is Chair of the Finance and Performance Committee.
+Sallie is Chair of the Finance Committee.
 She also serves on the Quality & Governance Committee, Workforce Committee and the Nomination & Remuneration Committee.
-She is the Lead NED for Infection Control, Equality & Diversity, and Patient Safety.
+She is the Lead NED for Equality & Diversity, and Patient Safety.

 The Trust Board has established the following committees: